charlenelyu/pro-mern-stack/README.md

 This is my repository for the project described in the book Pro MERN Stack (2nd Ed) by Vasan Subramanian.

+## Chapter 3

+### notes

+- React Classes
+  - React classes are used to create real components.
+  - React classes are created by extending `React.Component`.
+Within the body, at least a `render()` method is needed, otherwise the component will have no screen presence.
+  - The `render()` function is supposed to return an element, which can be either a native HTML element such as a `<div>` or an instance of another React component.

+### troubleshooting

+---

 ## Chapter 2

 In this chapter, I learned to use React to render a simple page and use Node.js and Express to serve that page from a web server.
 I used nvm to install Node.js, then practiced with how to use npm not just to install node packages, but also to customize command-line instructions.
 I also got familiar with Babel, which allows us to transform JSX into pure JavaScript and to convert JavaScript into a backwards compatible version to support older browsers.